 Nirmal painting, The handmade art of Telangana

-Nirmal paintings are an art form practiced in the Nirmal town in the erstwhile Adilabad district now renamed Nirmal district in Telangana, India and in Hyderabad in Andhra Pradesh.
+Nirmal paintings are an art form practiced in the Nirmal town in the erstwhile Adilabad district now renamed Nirmal district in Telangana, India, and in Hyderabad in Andhra Pradesh.
 The artists and artisans who work on creating these handmade oil paintings are known as ‘Naqash’.
 Nirmal paintings trace their origins to the Kakatiya dynasty which ruled Telangana, Andhra Pradesh, Eastern Karnataka, and the Southern Orissa region from the 12th century to the 14th century.

-The painting style of Nirmal paintings has unmistakable influences from Kangra Painting style, Ajanta paintings, and Mughal miniatures.
+The painting style of Nirmal paintings has unmistakable influences from the Kangra Painting style, Ajanta paintings, and Mughal miniatures.
 The Mughals were particularly fond of the handmade Nirmal paintings and patronized the art form.
 In contemporary times, the art form was patronized and promoted by the Nizams of Hyderabad.

 Handmade Nirmal Painting